Block encoding of matrix product operators: Cost Analysis

-Note that for LCU, the block encoding cost always exceeds the signal processing cost.
-For our MPO block encoding, however, we notice the opposite effect.
-Given the linear scaling with $L$ and the quadratic dependence on $\chi$, our block encoding turns out to be competitive compared to LCU.
-If we consider, for example, the aforementioned Ising and Heisenberg models, the corresponding MPO block encoding only scales linearly with $L$ since $\chi$ is constant, as it will be further discussed in section \ref{sec_applications}.
-On the other hand, the relatively large number of ancillary qubits, on which the signal processing scales exponentially, makes the signal processing more expensive.
+In summary, given the linear scaling with $L$ and the quadratic dependence on $\chi$, our block encoding turns out to be competitive compared to LCU when considering the circuit size.
+If we consider, for example, the aforementioned Ising and Heisenberg models, the corresponding MPO block encoding scales only linearly with $L$ since $\chi$ is constant, as it will be further discussed in section \ref{sec_applications} with other applications.

+On the other hand, post-processing can present a lower success probability in the asymptotic limit.
+The relatively large number of ancillary qubits can also make the signal processing phase more expensive, but considering the entire QET circuit, we can conclude that this doesn't constitute a limitation since the block encoding still prevails in the overall computational cost.

+Finally, we would like to remark that the two techniques are not directly comparable because $M$ and $\chi$ have different dependencies on the system size based on the application.
+We will show some example applications in section \ref{sec_applications}.

-In conclusion, when considering the block encoding by itself, our MPO method can have a lower computational cost than LCU in certain situations.
-The signal processing phase contributes the most to the MPO method when considering the whole QET circuit.
-It is also worth mentioning that this analysis is based on the current technologies not allowing three-qubit gates or more, and that future hardware developments might revise this analysis.
+It is also worth mentioning that this analysis is based on the current technologies not allowing three-qubit gates (or more), and future hardware developments, as well as better multi-controlled unitaries' decomposition techniques, might revise this analysis.